-Parking during construction: Will it continue to be banned on south side of Edgewater?
+Parking during construction: Will it continue to be banned on the south side of Edgewater?
 TBD

-Asbestos removal is biggest hurdle.
-MCZ will follow all guidelines: removal from building; removal from area; air quality tests.
+Asbestos removal is the biggest hurdle.
+MCZ will follow all guidelines: removal from the building; removal from the area; air quality tests.

 Tested soil and it came back clean